- Learn to Conserve

 ColoradoScape Design Workshop

-This workshop focuses on Colorado xeriscape style and provides design ideas that are aesthetically beautiful and diverse, while also fitting in with the high, arid climate of Castle Rock.
+This workshop focuses on Colorado xeriscape style and provides design ideas that are aesthetically beautiful and diverse, while also fitting in with the semi-arid, high desert climate of Castle Rock.
 Discover the benefits of low-water-use plants and watering considerations, as well as how to remove a lawn, how to properly plant a tree and how to water xeric plants.

-Rick Schultz, Water Conservation Specialist.
-Certified Landscape Irrigation Auditor (CLIA), Qualified Water Efficient Landscaper (QWEL), and certified QWEL trainer.
-Practical experience in the areas of indoor and outdoor water efficiency, leak detection, and irrigation water management.
+Rick Schultz, Water Efficiency Supervisor.
+Rick's most recent qualifications include Certified Landscape Irrigation Auditor (CLIA), Qualified Water Efficient Landscaper (QWEL), and certified QWEL trainer.
+He has more than 30 years of practical experience in the areas of indoor and outdoor water efficiency, leak detection, and irrigation water management.
+Rick is recognized in the Colorado water industry for his expertise and is frequently the guest speaker, advisor and reference for innovation and conservation in irrigation programs.